-Foreign finders are not considered as associated persons of a firm.
-The sole involvement of a foreign finder in the business of a firm is the initial referral of non-U.S. customers to the firm.
+Foreign finders are not considered associated persons of a firm.
+The sole involvement of a foreign finder is the initial referral of non-U.S. customers to the firm.

 1. Who must register as a representative?

-Anyone actively involved in the member's investment banking or securities business must be registered as a representative with FINRA.
+Anyone actively involved in a firm's investment banking or securities business must be registered as a representative with FINRA.
 Their duties may include supervision, solicitation, or training of persons associated with the member.